 - Where an employee’s absence record, sickness record or delay in returning to work is because of or linked to their disability

 An employer is not under a strict duty to provide an occupational health assessment for either sick or disabled employees.
 However, the opinion of an occupational health specialist can be crucial in determining how to manage a capability issue, providing expert guidance for employers on what adjustments can be made to enable employees to undertake their role safely and effectively.

 The provision of an expert opinion from an occupational health specialist can also be key within the context of any employment tribunal claim for either unfair dismissal or unlawful disability discrimination, especially following long-term sickness-related absence that prevents an employee from returning to work.

-How should employers meet their occupational health obligations?
+How to meet your occupational health obligations